juhidesai/x9115baymax/README.md

  The crux of the optimization lies in generating the inputs.
 To achieve this, we make use of Differential Equation to generate better candidates in the next generation.
 The DE algorithm is configurable to change parameters like number of candidates, number of runs, patience etc.

- //We generate a frontier of 200 candidates and optimize it using DE's equation.

 ## The Optimizer

 As our optimizer, we are using the differential evolution method.
 "Differential evolution (DE) is a method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
 Such methods are commonly known as metaheuristics as they make few or no assumptions about the problem being optimized and can search very large spaces of candidate solutions.
 However, metaheuristics such as DE do not guarantee an optimal solution is ever found."
 [4]